faceyspacey/rudy/docs/respond-modules.md

 While I grew a ton as a developer building both frameworks (and I always say: **"YOUR MOST IMPORTANT PROJECT IS YOURSELF"**), I couldn't afford a second time for all my time to amount to just personal growth as a developer.
 I had to be building something that had a high probability of becoming popular and becoming a major avenue to financially thrive.

-**So after watching Hooks be released and much of Suspense, I've determined that we are by far the winning solution!** And more importantly that there is in fact a perfect place in the market for this approach/framework (as the refactoring + code-splitting/ssr needs of your system are proof of).
+**So after watching Hooks be released and much of Suspense, it's clear this competing solution doesn't solve the problems my tools solve!** And more importantly that there is in fact a perfect place in the market for this approach/framework (as the refactoring + code-splitting/ssr needs of your system are proof of).

-### What about Sagas, Immutable, Redux-Actions and our current Redux system?
+## What about Sagas, Immutable, Redux-Actions and our current Redux system?

-As alluded to above, aside from lacking *modularity*, Redux systems lack coherent best practices.
+Aside from lacking *modularity*, a secondary problem is there are so many ways to use Redux that it lacks coherent best practices.
 More specifically, Redux lacks an API that automatically and naturally leads you into the "pit of success" of best practices.
 There's endless choices:

 - sagas vs observables
 - redux-actions, immutable, and other decisions